Hamming Code Calculator: Unlock Error Detection Made Easy

 What is the difference between error detection and error correction?

-How does Hamming code detect errors in binary messages?
+How does the Hamming code detect errors in binary messages?

-What are parity codes and how are they used in Hamming code?
+What are parity codes, and how are they used in the Hamming code?

 This allows the system to detect errors in binary messages and correct them accurately.

-How are parity bits calculated in Hamming code?
+How are parity bits calculated in the Hamming code?

 To calculate parity bits in Hamming code, follow these steps: